Heather O'Neal

 In 2012, my B&B became The Himalayan Lodge, a short term vacation rental near downtown Ann Arbor.
 I continue to share my house with guests and occasionally host events, including movie nights, happy hours, dinner parties and singing bowl concerts.

 Since 2000, I have been the Chime Master (Bell Lady) at Kerrytown Market and Shops in Ann Arbor.
 I manage the Kerrytown Chime, a world-class, 7-ton instrument.
 It is a small bell tower that is open for the public to play!
 Our weekly concerts are Wednesdays and Fridays at noon and Saturdays at 10:30am.
 Bell players can choose from over 200 songs written by number.
 There are 17 bells in the tower.
 The largest is 700 pounds, the smallest bell is 35 pounds.
 The Kerrytown Chime can be heard up to 3-4 blocks away!
 It's easy to play songs.
 It's free and fun for all ages!
+Come play a song!

 In 2017, I became the 'Kerrytown Ambassador' at Kerrytown Market and Shops.
 I help with the occasional tour group, greeting and showing people around.
-I offer historic tours of Kerrytown and its many interesting features, including the Kerrytown Chime - which can be opened anytime for visitors.
+I offer historic tours of Kerrytown and its many interesting features, including the Kerrytown Chime - which I can open anytime for visitors.
 I plan and organize a few annual events at Kerrytown such as a Valentines Card Making Workshop in February, the Leprechaun Parade in March and a Halloween Parade in October.